 We recommend genuine Bombardier products for replacement parts and accessories.
 They've been especially designed for your vehicle and manufactured to meet Bombardier's demanding standards.

-A Shop Manual can be obtained for complete service and maintenance information and more repair information.
+A Shop Manual can be obtained for complete service, maintenance and more repair information.

 TABLE OF CONTENTS

 Indicates a potential hazard that, if not avoided, could result in serious injury or death.